SanketJ29/SanketJ29/README.md

 I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="40"> from India.
 - 📚: I’m a Student pursuing B.E in Computer Science from <a href="https://ves.ac.in/">Vivekanad Education Society Institute of Technology, Mumbai.</a>

-- 💻: I am passionate about Web Development.
+- 💻: I am passionate about Web Development and DSA.

-- :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.
+- :zap: In my free time I watch Anime and read Manga.
+I am also a big fan of STARWARS.

 - :mailbox: How to reach me: [![Linkedin Badge](https://img.shields.io/badge/linkedin-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/sanketjaiswal29/)